UNDERSTANDING CAMERA AUTOFOCUS

 Ironically, this type of sensor is therefore best at detecting horizontal lines.

 For SLR cameras, the number and accuracy of autofocus points can also change depending on the maximum aperture of the lens being used, as illustrated above.
 This is an important consideration when choosing a camera lens: even if you do not plan on using a lens at its maximum aperture, this aperture may still help the camera achieve better focus accuracy.
-Further, since the central AF sensor is almost always the most accurate, for off-center subjects it is often best to first use this sensor to achieve a focus lock (before recomposing the frame).
+Furthermore, since the central AF sensor is almost always the most accurate, for off-center subjects it is often best to first use this sensor to achieve a focus lock (before recomposing the frame).

 Multiple AF points can work together for improved reliability, or can work in isolation for improved specificity, depending on your chosen camera setting.
 Some cameras also have an "auto depth of field" feature for group photos which ensures that a cluster of focus points are all within an acceptable level of focus.